Susette has a Master's degree in Sustainable Development. She leads her local Green Council and writes for The Sustainable Business Review.

 Earth's natural systems, which we have seriously disturbed, would have let rainwater sink down into healthy, living soils, taking surface toxins with it.
 There the existing mycelium and other soil organisms would break the toxins down into usable plant food and harmless leftover substances, at the same allowing the cleaned water to sink further down into groundwater storage.

 Unintentionally, with a combination of construction, compacting the earth, laying down impermeable concrete and asphalt surfaces, and seasonal plowing and fertilizing, we have blocked the surface of the earth, killed off many of its decomposing organisms, and rendered the earth sterile.
 This can be reversed.

-Teach your kids to respect and keep track of their possessions.
-Even make checklists for outings, until it's habit to come home with everything they took there.
+- Teach your kids to respect and keep track of their possessions.
+Even make checklists for outings, until it's a habit to come home with everything they took there.

 - Instead of buying bottled water, buy a kitchen water filter and a strong BPA-free water bottle for going places.
-The cheap plastic bottles from bottled water are some of the worst pollution culprits.
+Cheap plastic bottles from bottled water are some of the worst pollution culprits.

 - Make it a point to locate and use the trash bins on beaches, public parks, and city streets.